BakedGood11/epl-data-analytics/README.md

 # A(r)senal Analysis – English Premier League Data Analytics

+This project investigates the relationship between expected performance metrics (xG, xGA) and actual outcomes in the 2024–2025 Premier League season.
+Focusing on Arsenal FC, it demonstrates end-to-end data analytics (SQL-based data cleaning and R-powered regression and visualization) built on a reproducible Dockerized homelab pipeline.
+---
 ## About
 This repository explores the 2024-2025 English Premier League season using SQL, R, and a Docker-based homelab setup.
 The goal is to strengthen my skills in data management, analytics, and visualization while producing reproducible workflows.